Code-the-Dream-School/python-essentials-v1/assignments/12MorePythonSkills.md

 1. Within the assignment12 folder, create a file called `tictactoe.py`.
 2. Within this file, declare a class called TictactoeException.
 This should inherit from the Exception class.
 Add an `__init__` method that stores an instance variable called `message` and then calls the `__init__` method of the superclass.
 This is a common way of creating a new type of exception.
 3. Declare also a class called Board.
 This should have an `__init__` function that only has the `self` argument.
-It creates a list of lists, 3x3, all containing " " as a value.
+It creates a list of lists, 3x3, all git containing " " as a value.
 This is stored in the variable self.board_array.
 Create instance variables self.turn, which is initialized to "X", and self.last_move, which is initialized to "".
 The Board class should have a class variable called valid_moves, with the value:
 ```python
    valid_moves=["upper left", "upper center", "upper right", "middle left", "center", "middle right", "lower left", "lower center", "lower right"]
 ```